Probe: Journalists, activists among firm's spyware targets

 Amnesty also reported that its forensic researchers had determined that NSO Group's flagship Pegasus spyware was successfully installed on the phone of Post journalist Jamal Khashoggi's fiancee, Hatice Cengiz, just four days after he was killed in the Saudi Consulate in Istanbul in 2018.
 The company had previously been implicated in other spying on Khashoggi.

-NSO Group denied in an emailed statement that the data on which the report was based was leaked from its servers “since such data never existed on any of our servers.”
-It called the Forbidden Stories report “full of wrong assumptions and uncorroborated theories.”
+NSO Group denied in an emailed response to AP questions that it has ever maintained “a list of potential, past or existing targets” and said it has no visibility into its customers' data.
+In a separate statement, it called the Forbidden Stories report “full of wrong assumptions and uncorroborated theories.”

-The company reiterated its claim that it only sells to governments for use against terrorists and major criminals.
+The company reiterated its claim that it only sells to “vetted government agencies” for use against terrorists and major criminals.
 Critics call those claims dishonest and say repeated abuse of Pegasus spyware highlights the nearly complete lack of regulation of the private global surveillance industry.

 The most numbers on the list, 15,000, were for Mexican phones, with a large share in the Middle East.
 NSO Group's spyware has been implicated in targeted surveillance chiefly in the Middle East and Mexico.
 Saudi Arabia is reported to be among NSO clients.
 Also on the lists were phones in countries including France, Hungary, India, Azerbaijan, Kazakhstan and Pakistan.